Dhaval572/Advance-in-CPP/tips/Memory_allocation_debugging.md

   new Bullet()         ↑ hook here!
 ```

-`operator new` is just a regular C++ function.
+`operator new` is just a regular C++ operator.
 You can replace it globally, per-class,
 per-scope, or per-file.
 That single hook point is everything we need.

 ### What "Zero Overhead" Actually Means